 The next set of PCS entitlements is a daily allowance.
 When traveling to your new duty station, per diem covers meals, lodging, and incidentals.
 Whether driving cross-country or flying to an outside the continental US (OCONUS) location, this daily allowance ensures you won’t pay out of pocket for basic travel costs.

 Whether you move across the state to the nearest base or head off for a few years at an OCONUS station, you’ll receive a daily allowance for each day you’re on the road (or in the air).
 So your meals, snacks, and other incidental expenses will be covered while you and your family are on the go.
-The exact rate depends on your travel location, as set by the Defense Travel Management Office.
-Ensure that you keep accurate records of travel days to ensure proper reimbursement.
+Per diem rates are set by the Defense Travel Management Office and vary by location.
+Service members receive 100 percent of the rate, while dependents receive 75 percent for the first dependent and 50 percent for each additional one.
+Keep receipts and travel records for each day on the road to ensure full reimbursement.
+Your travel office will calculate per diem based on your official travel days.

 Overseas Cost of Living Allowance (COLA) and Overseas Housing Allowance (OHA)

 Moving overseas can be exciting, but it also has higher expenses.
-Everyday items, such as groceries, clothing, and utilities, can cost more than they do in the United States, and housing markets vary widely from one country to another.
+Everyday items, such as groceries, clothing, and utilities, can be more expensive than in the United States, and housing markets vary significantly from one country to another.
 To balance these differences in CONUS vs. OCONUS, the military provides additional entitlements.

-The Overseas Cost of Living Allowance (COLA) is designed to cover the higher costs of essentials in specific locations.
+The Overseas Cost of Living Allowance (COLA) is designed to cover the higher costs of essential goods and services in specific locations.
 The amount depends on your duty station and is adjusted regularly based on surveys and price comparisons.
 COLA ensures that service members and their families don’t see their paychecks stretched thin simply because of where they are assigned.

 In addition to COLA, many overseas duty stations also qualify for Overseas Housing Allowance (OHA).
 This benefit is separate from your basic housing allowance (BAH) and is intended to cover rent, utilities, and other housing-related expenses when living off-base abroad.
 Together, COLA and OHA help families maintain a consistent quality of life, even in regions with significantly higher costs.
 Understanding how these benefits work and checking updated rates before you move can help you plan ahead and avoid surprises once you arrive.